 The program was piloted in the 2020 farmers’ market season, partnering with both urban and rural community partners, and serving 140 Manitoba households.
 Partner organizations distributed a minimum of $21 in community food currency weekly to each participant for 15 weeks, from mid-June to mid-October.
 Vendors noted increased sales, markets brought in a new customer base, and participants had greater access to fresh, local foods and increased food security throughout the program.

+The program will run again in 2021 and we are hoping to expand, dependent on funding.
 In order to expand the program, we are seeking revenue of at least $72,500.
 It is hoped that revenue will come from a combination of private investors, sponsorship, government support, grant funding, and donations.
-Limited fundraising events may be held if required.